 Take Care of Your Basic Needs to Be Happy

-Educating yourself on how your body works and what it needs to be healthy can create a new sense of self-purpose and focus; without you even realizing it’s happening.
+Educating yourself on how your body works and what it needs to be healthy can create a new sense of self-purpose and focus.

 Taking care of your body and brain is a full-time job.

 When you feel good about your machine’s work, you find satisfaction in keeping it running smoothly.

 This allows for new experiences such as healthy meditation and heightened nutrition.

 Self-care and awareness will help lead to a sense of purposeful self-worth.

 Sitting in your office, staring at your computer screen all day while making money for someone else, may not seem like your idea of finding your purpose.